stephen-openplacement/AzureDistributionBundle/Resources/docs/02_installation.md

 Then call "php bin\vendors install" or "php bin\vendors update" to install this package.Proceed with section "Autoloading"

+## Download

+See the [quickstart](quickstart.html) for a way to download the whole code into your Symfony project.

 ## Autoloading

 If you are not using Composer you have to manually register autoloading in 'app/autoload.php':